Llamaless/OldSchoolGame/README.md

 Osama-

 As as player, i would like to have multiple options at each step(3 or more) where each option has different effect on score.
-As in one option has higher score than the other one or it can lead to even some deduction in score.
+As in one option has higher score than the other one or it can lead to even some deduction in score and inventory.